 Death in hospital or hospice

-Following the same procedure as a death at home, a Bereavement Officer or Matron will ask for the deceased's most recent Doctor to certify the death; issue the medical certificate for registration and in cases where cremation is required, to complete medical cremation paperwork.
-The deceased can only be moved into our care once these papers are completed which can take up to 72hrs.
+Following the same procedure as a death at home, a Bereavement Officer or Matron will ask for the deceased's most recent Doctor to forward the cuase of death to the Medical Examiner.
+The deceased can only be moved into our care once this proceedure is complete which can take up to 72hrs.
 We can assist with advice and planning immediately so when you're ready to talk, contact us to begin arrangements.

 We can take over for you